-These features of the LaMa ABAP Post-Copy Automation lead to significantly reduced runtimes.
+These features of the SAP Landscape Management ABAP Post-Copy Automation lead to significantly reduced runtimes.

 Can I manage non-SAP systems with SAP Landscape Management?

-Yes, SAP Landscape Management (LaMa) supports the management and monitoring of non-SAP systems and applications and this capability of LaMa is called “custom instances”.
-Technically, any application that can be detected as a service running an operating system can be detected and managed by LaMa.
+Yes, SAP Landscape Management supports the management and monitoring of non-SAP systems and applications and this capability of SAP Landscape Management is called “custom instances”.
+Technically, any application that can be detected as a service running an operating system can be detected and managed by SAP Landscape Management.

 - Performing basic monitoring and management of non-SAP systems such as starting or stopping a system, collecting basic monitoring data such as CPU usage, memory usage, running state etc.